ignition-is-go/rship-docs/src/06_Glossary/01_Programming/06_Pulse.md

 # Pulse

-A data payload of an Emitter.
+A data packet of an Emitter.